VAlexandersson/abm-traffic-simulator/README.md

 The vehicles shall have a provided speed and will be driving in a single way road.

-The end users that the system is aimed for is for any client that want to simulate a road.
+The end users that the system is aimed for is for any client that want to simulate a road traffic.

 ## User requirements